halogenica/beautifulhugo/README.md

   showPageDates = false # disables the dates below pages, can be controlled in page frontmatter, too
 ```

+### Hidden posts
+Set `hidden: true` in a page's front matter to remove it from the homepage and list pages while still building the page (so it remains accessible by direct URL).

 ### Extra shortcodes

 There are two extra shortcodes provided (along with the customized figure shortcode):